fsharp/fslang-design/RFCs/FS-1030-anonymous-records.md

 However we don't plan to alow either of these as part of this feature.

+## Design Principle: No anonymous unions

+Anonymous unions are a natural analogue to anonymous records.
+They can be tagged or untagged.
+However this proposal doesn't cover anonymous unions.

 # Detailed design
 [design]: #detailed-design

 ## Syntax

-In the prototype the primary syntax is
+The primary syntax is

 ```fsharp
 let data = {| X = 1; Y = 2 |}